usri/aks-levelup/Security/Storing-secrets-securely/README.md

 helm uninstall ratings --namespace ratingsapp
 ```

-1. We create the mongodb pods using helm like we did during the workshop but this time in the default namespace
+1. Create the mongodb pods using helm like we did during the workshop but this time in the default namespace

    ```bash
    helm install ratings bitnami/mongodb \